-Employment Letter-a letter of agreement between a full-time employee and PCC which includes but is not limited to, the start date, name of supervisor, position title, and both the monthly and annual salary (annual salary may be prorated based on the beginning and ending date of employment) for the current fiscal year.
+Offer Letter-a letter of agreement between a full-time employee and PCC which includes but is not limited to, the start date, name of supervisor, position title, and annual salary (annual salary may be prorated based on the beginning and ending date of employment) for the current fiscal year.
 Fiscal year is July 1 to June 30.